USS Volador (SS-490): West Coast

 Volador remained at San Diego until 3 October, when she departed for Vancouver, Washington.
 Twenty guests of the Vancouver Navy League were embarked at Longview, Washington, for a ship's visit and disembarked upon arrival at Vancouver.
 Volador was welcomed by a gathering of about 500 citizens, plus the local high school band, and was presented a plaque in a simple ceremony on board.
 She departed Vancouver on 5 October and visited Seattle, Washington, and Port Angeles, Washington, through the month of October.
 Volador visited Victoria, British Columbia, from 31 October through 3 November.
 Canadian frigate HMCS Antigonish was the host ship, and wardroom officers were entertained on board and in the homes of the host's officers.

 The submarine patrolled the areas of Esquimalt, Washington, Port Angeles, Washington, Tacoma, Washington, and Seattle, Washington until 22 November when she began her return trip to San Diego, California, arriving on 26 November.
 Volador operated in the San Diego-San Francisco area until 5 May 1959 when she entered the San Francisco Naval Shipyard at Hunters Point for overhaul.

 Completing overhaul in October 1959, the submarine returned to San Diego, California, for local operations until leaving for WestPac in late December.
 While thus deployed, Volador participated in many operations including amphibious Exercise "Blue Star" and SEATO Exercise "Sea Lion."
 Upon returning to San Diego, she participated in various local operations during the next 20 months.

 In August 1960, "Volador" was assigned as a target submarine for the USS Kingfor the testing the new ASROC MK-44 torpedo system.
-While at periscope depth andbeing tracked by USS King's SQS-23B sonar, King fired an ASROC.
+While at periscope depth and being tracked by USS King's SQS-23B sonar, King fired an ASROC.
 The MK-44 torpedo separated from the rocket motor hit the Volador's sail after entering the water, leaving a hole in its sail.